Retaining by Doing: The Role of On-Policy Data in Mitigating Forgetting: Understanding Forgetting Dynamics Through the Lens of KL

-\textbf{Results.} Figure~\ref{fig:simulation_curves} shows that, with a high learning rate, achieving a target task gain of $0.9$ with forward KL causes severe forgetting---the area overlap with $p_\mathrm{old}$ drops by $0.12$.
-Reducing the learning rate can mitigate forgetting of the old mode, but leads to failure in learning the target $p_\mathrm{new}$.
+Figure~\ref{fig:simulation_curves} shows that achieving a target task gain of $0.9$ with forward KL causes severe forgetting---the area overlap with $p_\mathrm{old}$ drops by $0.12$.
 By contrast, reverse KL shifts $q_\mathrm{new}$ toward $p_\mathrm{new}$ while largely keeping the old mode intact.
 This simulation demonstrates that, for bi-modal policies, reverse KL can match a new target mode without redistributing probability mass from a mode that represents prior knowledge.